Chapter 2 : Recovering.

 "I'll have to pass through it to get to the hospital wing anyway," she realised.
 "I have to get a sleeping draught from Madame Pomfrey this evening."

-"We'll leave it until then, so.
-Just deal with passing through the common room today and then tomorrow, maybe you'll be able to face it a little longer."
+"We'll leave it until then, in that case.
+Just deal with passing through the common room today and then tomorrow, maybe you'll be able to face remaining there a little longer."

 Demelza nodded, though she wasn't entirely convinced.

 Ginny remained with her for the afternoon, completing her homework in the dormitory, while Demelza watched, feeling a little guilty.
 This probably wasn't how Ginny would have chosen to spend her evening.

 But, selfish as it might be, Demelza was glad she was there.
 She didn't particularly want to be alone, but she didn't exactly want to face everybody either.